guillp/requests_oauth2client/README.md

 ## Obtaining tokens

-[OAuth2Client] has dedicated methods to send requests to the Token Endpoint using the different standardised (and/or custom) grants.
-Since the Token Endpoint URL and Client Authentication Method to use are already declared for the client at init time, the only required parameters for those methods are those that will be sent in the request to the Token Endpoint.
+[OAuth2Client] has dedicated methods to send requests to the Token Endpoint using different standardized grants.
+Since the Token Endpoint URL and Client Authentication Method are already declared for the client at initialization, the only required parameters for these methods are those that will be sent in the request to the Token Endpoint.

-Those methods directly return a [BearerToken] if the request is successful, or raise an exception if it fails.
+These methods directly return a [BearerToken] if the request is successful, or raise an exception if it fails.
-[BearerToken] contains all the data as returned by the Token Endpoint, including the Access Token.
-It will:
+[BearerToken] contains all the data returned by the Token Endpoint, including the Access Token.
+It will also:

-- keep track of the Access Token expiration date (based on the `expires_in` hint as returned by the AS).
+- Keep track of the Access Token expiration date (based on the `expires_in` hint as returned by the AS).
 This date is accessible with the `expires_at` attribute.
-- contain the Refresh Token, if returned by the AS, accessible with the `refresh_token` attribute.
+- Contain the Refresh Token, if returned by the AS, accessible with the `refresh_token` attribute.
-- contain the ID Token, if returned by the AS, accessible with the `ìd_token` attribute (when using the Authorization Code flow).
+- Contain the ID Token, if returned by the AS, accessible with the `id_token` attribute (typically available when using the Authorization Code flow).
-- keep track of other associated metadata as well, also accessible as attributes with the same name:
+- Keep track of other associated metadata as well, also accessible as attributes with the same name:
   `token.custom_attr`, or with subscription syntax `token["my.custom.attr"]`.

-You can create such a [BearerToken] yourself if you need:
+You can create such a [BearerToken] yourself if needed:

 ```python
 from requests_oauth2client import BearerToken